 I just had to get a couple.
-Then I called to my drinking buddy, who was cruising the watermelons, to grab a bud of garlic and a couple of lemons.
-After picking up a few more items we headed for the checkout counter where he espied my artichokes.
+I called to my drinking buddy, who was cruising the cucumbers, to grab a bud of garlic and a couple of lemons.
+After picking up a few more items, we headed for the checkout counter where he espied my artichokes.

 I immediately suggested a physical improbability.
 Unperturbed, he replied, “No, really, what are you going to do with it?”
-He admitted that he’d never eaten a freshly-prepared artichoke.
+He admitted that he’d never eaten a fresh cooked artichoke.

 Inebriation, dear hearts, is a great initiator but a poor executor, which is how, about ten minutes later, I found myself alone in the kitchen with two beautiful artichokes, diminished incentive, and a hungry guest.
-Persevering, I heaved a vast sigh and began cooking.
+Persevering, I heaved a vast sigh, and began cooking.

 To cook fresh artichokes, bring a half a quart of salted water to boil in a 2-quart saucepan, add no more than four truncated, trimmed, and stemmed artichokes, cover, bring to a rolling boil, and steam for about 20 minutes.